irssi/irssi.github.io/_posts/2021-05-27-on-freenode-and-the-move-to-libera-chat.markdown

 aligned with the general plan and shared the goal to migrate from freenode to another network.
-In no way do we endorse any recent actions taken by new representatives of freenode staff, nor are we associated with freenode in any manner besides it hosting our former primary suppport channel.
+In no way do we endorse any recent actions taken by new representatives of freenode staff, nor are we associated with freenode in any manner besides it hosting our former primary support channel.
 However, the initial commit created a possible legal issue which had to be investigated.
 This was not a case of rogue developers taking decisions on their own, and no changes to the development team have taken place nor are any anticipated.